 LaHood's record throughout his public service has resonated a strong, conservative record, promoting economic development and fiscal responsibility.
 LaHood has been an outspoken advocate for creating a better business climate in Illinois to boost the state and national economy, to create jobs for Illinoisans.

 LaHood currently serves on the House Ways and Means Committee after being selected by his colleagues in January of 2018.
 The Ways and Means Committee is the House’s oldest committee and has jurisdiction over all taxation, trade and tariffs, and other revenue-raising measures.
-Upon his selection to the Ways and Means Committee, he was also appointed to the committee’s Oversight Subcommittee and Human Resources Subcommittee.
-LaHood also serves on the U.S. Joint Economic Committee and is a member of the US-Cuba working group and co-chair of the US-China working group.
+He serves on the Ways and Means Subcommittees on Tax Policy and Oversight.

 LaHood, a third generation Peorian, graduated from Spalding High School.
 He earned a B.A. from Loras College and holds a J.D. from The John Marshall Law School.
 In 2013, he was selected as an Edgar Fellow, a program run by former Governor Jim Edgar, which highlights future Illinois leaders.
 In 2008, LaHood was recognized in Peoria as a 40 Leaders Under Forty award winner.
 An avid runner, he has completed five marathons.